-\begin{itemize} \item (A) For most experimental set-ups, it may be reasonable to assume that the angular power spectrum is known \emph{a priori}, and hence can be subtracted from the data. this leads to the so-called \emph{auto-power spectrum} estimator.
+The naive estimator $ \{ \widehat{C}_{l} \} $ is then biased for the power spectrum of interest $ \{ C_{T,l} \} $.
+In the cosmological literature, this issue is addressed by two alternative methods: \begin{itemize} \item(A) For most experimental set-ups, it may be reasonable to assume that the angular power spectrum is known a priori, and hence can be subtracted from the data.
+This leads to the so-called \textit{auto-power spectrum} estimator.

-\item (B) Most experiments in a CMB framework are actually \emph{ multi-channel}, i.e. they provide a vector of observations, such that the signal $a_{lm}^{T}$ is constant across all components, while noise is independent from one component to the other.
-This leads easily to an unbiased estimator even without the assumption that the noise angular power spectrum is known in advance - this estimator is known as the \emph{ cross-power spectrum.} \end{itemize}
+\item(B) Most experiments in a CMB framework are actually \textit{multi-channel}, that is, they provide a vector of observations, such that the signal $a_{lm}^{T}$ is constant across all components, while noise is independent from one component to the other.
+This leads easily to an unbiased estimator even without the assumption that the noise angular power spectrum is known in advance -- this estimator is known as the \textit{cross-power spectrum.} \end{itemize}

-A detailed comparison among the two estimators and consistent tests on the functional form of the noise power spectrum are again discussed in \cite {polenta,glm} (see also \cite{marpecbook}, Chapter 8.3).
-Here, for brevity and notational simplicity we shall focus on case (A), i.e. on the unbiased estimator:
+A detailed comparison among the two estimators and consistent tests on the functional form of the noise power spectrum are again discussed in \cite{polenta,glm} (see also \cite{marpecbook}, Chapter 8.3).
+Here, for brevity and notational simplicity we shall focus on case (A), that is, on the unbiased estimator:

-where $\mathbb{E}\left( \widetilde{C}_{l}\right) =C_{T,l}$ and
+where $\mathbb{E} ( \widetilde{C}_{l} ) =C_{T,l}$ and